SarthakYadav/leaf-pytorch/README.md

 ## About

-This is a PyTorch implementation of the [LEAF audio frontend](https://openreview.net/pdf?id=jM76BCb6F9m) [1],
-Made using the [official tensorflow implementation](https://github.com/google-research/leaf-audio) as a direct reference.
+This is a PyTorch implementation of the [LEAF audio frontend](https://openreview.net/pdf?id=jM76BCb6F9m) [1], made using the [official tensorflow implementation](https://github.com/google-research/leaf-audio) as a direct reference.
 This implementation supports training on TPUs using `torch-xla`.

 ## Key Points